Configuring Webhooks

 Client Webhook Requirements

-endpoint that can capture the change data sent from Tamr Cloud via HTTPS POST
+Your organization must have an HTTPS endpoint that can capture the change data sent from Tamr Cloud via HTTPS POST.

 The endpoint service must: